kariskang/CMB523/FinalProject/ReadMe.md

 ### Contents
 - ReadMe: Project summary and intoduction
-- Kang_FinalProject.md: The project report
+- Kang_FinalProject.md: A short project report
 - Kang_SpartinaSNP.R: The raw R code used to develop the analysis, with comments
 - Kang_FinalProjectJournal_CMB523.rmd: Project journal where background research, tutorials, project development, and dead-ends are documented